What is a Fungal Infection?

 Once you have identified a fungal infection, the betta needs to be isolated.
 We recommend following these steps.
 Do not follow this treatment method for more than 10 days.
 If this treatment does not work, try using the medication below.

-- Add Ag salt to the aquarium water – 1 tsp per gallon.
+2. Add aquarium salt to the aquarium water – 1 tsp per gallon.